MartinKuracka/robofriends/README.md

-# App tha showcases live search results
+# App that showcases live search results

 This project is to show flexibility adn great user experience that live search update brings.
 Robots are fetched from free API.